Should I Watch..? 'Unleashed'

 The 2000s were a prolific time for one-man French film industry Luc Besson who produced several action films like Unleashed, The Transporter and its sequels and perhaps most important of all, Taken.
 Handing over the directing duties to Leterrier for what would be his solo directing debut proved to be a wise decision as his frequent collaborator knew exactly how to replicate Besson's hyperkinetic style.
 This film is definitely one of the more brutal films you'll find Li in - no fancy wire work or balletic duels, this is bloody and raw combat although Li still excels in this style.
 But this is a change of pace and setting - Glasgow's seedy underbelly has rarely looked seedier - and Li is no stranger to lighting up the screen with his considerable martial arts talent.

 However, there is also something else about the film I admired.
 It offers something much deeper than a straight up action film usually does, providing Li with a rare opportunity to act as well as do this punchy kicky things.
 Granted, he's no Olivier but it all makes a refreshing change from the norm which is what this film is about.
-Hoskins, who will always be Eddie Valiant from Roger Rabbit in my eyes, delivers a genuinely menacing and vicious performance that reminds you of how great an actor he was.
+Hoskins, who will always be Eddie Valiant from Who Framed Roger Rabbit in my eyes, delivers a genuinely menacing and vicious performance that reminds you of how great an actor he was.
 It's a film with a heart at the centre which is rare for these type of films.
 Compare this to The Raid with its visceral violence and wonderful fight choreography but a distinct lack of emotion behind it.
 It's just guys beating each other up and no matter how good that might be, I can't help but want something more.
 Unleashed gives you that more.

 - Besson wrote the parts of Danny and Sam specifically for Li and Freeman but Bart was originally conceived to be played by Billy Connolly, who dropped out due to scheduling conflicts.
 This is why Sam mentions that they are in Glasgow during the film.